Lane Thomas Player Props: Nationals vs. Mariners

-On Monday, Lane Thomas (.769 slugging percentage in past 10 games, including four home runs) and the Washington Nationals play the Seattle Mariners, whose starting pitcher will be Luis Castillo.
-First pitch is at 9:40 PM ET.
+Lane Thomas -- hitting .359 in his past 10 games -- will be in action for the Washington Nationals against the Seattle Mariners, with Bryan Woo on the hill, on June 27 at 9:40 PM ET.

-In his most recent appearance, he went 1-for-4 with an RBI against the Padres.
+In his previous appearance, he racked up two extra-base hits (2-for-5 with a double, a home run and two RBI) against the Mariners.

 Lane Thomas Game Info & Props vs. the Mariners